darylgouilard/vietnamdataapp/README.md

 -landing_page.py: The code for the main page of the app, which imports other Python files from the pages folder to create the multipage app.

 -requirements.txt: All of the Python libs that I used to create the app

+## Notes:
+-Neither the data nor the vizzes for Vietnam U23's Asian Cup campaign are present in the app, but they are in the folder because I find the data relevant to this repo and I would be really appreciated if someone could find a better use for such data (and the data of other competitions) than my usage for it (I initially had a plan to write a short article to analyse Vietnam U23's performance after their elimination but did not have the time and commitment to do it).